 The key point with respect to household debt is this: while federal debt has grown, household debt has fallen in the aftermath of the Great Recession.
 Households have deleveraged.
 This, in part, explains why the recovery has been slower than prior expansion cycles.
 Expansions are almost always accompanied by consumption funded by increasing household debt.
 This one has not.

-Household debt per capita is now at the same level as in 2Q1994 and 1Q2004 (first chart above).
-This was early on in each cycle's expansion.
+Household debt per capita is now at the same level as in 2Q2004 (first chart above).
+This was early on in the cycle's expansion.

 Like federal debt, the best way to measure household leverage is the ability of (a) income to cover interest and (b) assets or equity to cover liabilities.